stanfordLINQS/SQcircuit/README.md

 ## Quick Tutorial

-This tutorial shows an overview of how to use SQcircuit.
-For more details, one can visit the example file which contains a variety examples from the state of the art literature on superconducting quantum circuits.
+To show a quick overview of how to use SQcircuit, we find the qubit frequency for the $0-\pi$ circuit with the following parameters.

 <p align="center">
 <img src = pics/README_zeroPi.png width= "300px" />